How to Cope with a New Diabetes Diagnosis

 The good news is that you can manage your diabetes.
 You are already getting help by working with a weight loss surgery program.
 Having weight loss surgery and eating better can reverse diabetes.
 Losing weight will improve how your body handles insulin and reduce insulin resistance.

 Sometimes when people are in denial of a new diagnosis, they don’t want to address their medical condition.
 This can lead to lack of self-care.
 Checking blood sugar, eating differently, and possibly taking medication may seem daunting.
-Look to your health care team including doctors, dietician, and nurses for guidance.
+Look to your health care team including doctors, dietitian, and nurses for guidance.

 The more information you have, the more in control you will feel.
 In fact, medical knowledge is key to helping you deal with your diagnosis.
 Get facts from organizations such as the American Diabetes Association (ADA) which have website resources.
 You can also join an online community.